preambleai/prompt-injector/README.md

 **Copyright (c) 2025 Preamble, Inc. All rights reserved.**

-A cutting-edge AI security testing platform for detecting and mitigating prompt injection vulnerabilities in AI agent solutions.
+An AI security testing platform for detecting and mitigating prompt injection vulnerabilities in AI agent solutions.
 This open-source desktop application provides comprehensive vulnerability assessment and advanced attack simulation capabilities for AI security researchers and developers.

 ## 🎯 About Prompt Injector

-Prompt Injector is the leading open-source desktop application for AI security testing, designed specifically for security researchers, penetration testers, and AI developers.
-The platform provides comprehensive prompt injection detection, jailbreak testing, and vulnerability assessment capabilities for all major AI systems and frameworks.
+Prompt Injector is an open-source desktop application for AI security testing, designed specifically for security researchers, penetration testers, and AI developers.
+The platform provides comprehensive prompt injection detection, jailbreak testing, and vulnerability assessment capabilities for popular LLMs.

 ## 🚀 Key Features